-CreatiVeterans is an eight-week art course, hosted at convenient locations at nonprofit art organizations throughout Delaware.
+CreatiVeterans is an eight-week art course, hosted at convenient locations at organizations throughout Delaware.
 Led by a trained teaching artist, this course introduces a range of artistic techniques and mediums to explore.
 No prior experience is required, as the teaching artist will guide you through each step of the process.
 You’ll have the chance to express yourself, connect with fellow veterans, and experience the power of creativity.
 At the end of the course, you will have the opportunity to showcase your work in an exhibition, providing an opportunity to share your artistic achievements with family, friends, and the community.

 The workshop series will culminate with a celebratory event featuring the participants’ artwork.
 No previous experience is necessary.